Strategic thinking introverts are motivated by solving critical problems and can be counted among the most intellectual introverted personality types.

 Crystal described ISTJs’ motivation by positing, “They are very pragmatic people who enjoy finding functional solutions to problems.
 They tend to work quickly to find a solution and feel energized when they’re able to make it happen.
 By making sure it’s practical and data-backed, ISTJS are likely to feel more confident in their solution’s success” (para.
 5).

 Finally, Crystal described INTPs by stating, “INTPs are motivated by solving complex, complicated problems using their skills in analysis and intuition.
 They enjoy considering hypothetical scenarios and thinking through potential outcomes in order to come up with the best solution” (para.
 2).

 A structured philosophical journey

 One of the characteristics of strategic thinking introverts’ lifestyle is the degree of the structure attached to it.
 As superior problem solvers, a disciplined life is required to achieve the great things that these introverts animate within their imagination.

 Ambitious strategic thinking introverts demonstrate their preternatural curiosity in different ways.
 As avid readers and researchers, the spectrum of intellectual pursuits may range from mere journal writing to publishing articles, books, and position papers.

-At the upper crust, these introverts develop whole bodies of work that tackle problems that they have endeavored to solve, as well as explore artistic ways of documenting it.
+At the upper crust, these introverts develop whole bodies of work that tackle problems they have endeavored to solve and explore artistic ways of documenting them.

-Also, being self-critical, this breed of introverts tends to write with an imaginary conversation going on inside their heads as a means of fully responding to the research question, as well as proactively refuting potential critics.
+Also, being self-critical, this breed of introverts writes with an imaginary conversation inside their heads to respond to the research question fully and proactively refute potential critics.

 They would necessitate that any credible work requires at least three citations from reputable sources.